 About Our Testing Process

 A windbreaker jacket is one of those items we don't leave home without, whether we’re embarking on a day hike, starting up a multi-pitch climb, or heading into the alpine.
-Former senior editor Jenny Abegg and former editor-in-chief John Ellings kicked off this guide in 2020 with 17 favorites following a characteristically gusty trip to Patagonia, where knock-you-over winds are a near-constant in the mountains.
-Editor Maddie Downie took over the guide in 2024, narrowing in on our lineup of 16 worthy picks.
+We first kicked off this guide in 2020 with 17 favorites following a characteristically gusty trip to Patagonia, where knock-you-over winds are a near-constant in the mountains.
+Editor Maddie Downie took over the guide in 2024, narrowing in on our current lineup of 13 worthy picks with the input of the rest of our team.
 If Maddie has learned one thing from her alpine adventures in the North Cascades, it's that the weather can go from calm to blustery in an instant.

 Windbreaker (wearing Outdoor Research Shadow WInd Hoodie on dry glacier in Patagonia)